UprootLabs/swing-htabs/README.md

 #### How to test
 Testing is easy; download the latest jar from the `releases` page.
 After running the jar file, you will see some randomly generated tabs, with the System LAF.
-Try swithching to other LAFs using the radio buttons on the top.
+Try switching to other LAFs using the radio buttons on the top.
 Append your report to [this issue](https://github.com/UprootLabs/swing-htabs/issues/1)

 ## Copyright and License